Skip to content

 Thus, the emergence of new investment sectors and the relocation of operations to Mexico illustrate a significant shift in the dynamics of global investment and production, where Mexico plays an increasingly important role as a strategic hub for international companies.

-Logistics and the strategic location of inventories
+Logistics and the Strategic Location of Inventories

 Companies seeking to optimize their operational efficiency must consider not only the location of their inventories but also how their logistics strategies align with emerging consumption trends and changes in buyer behavior.
 Therefore, corporate relocation not only addresses the immediate needs arising from the pandemic but also reflects a long-term strategic adaptation to a more agile and diversified market.